putitsimply/christian-bible-explained/memory-bank/projectbrief.md

 - Keep explanations clear, age-appropriate, and religiously impartial.
 - Avoid religious jargon; when jargon is needed, define it.
-- Keep each page to 500 words or fewer.
+- Keep each content page’s main text to 500 words or fewer (don’t include the appended footnote definition block in the count).
 - Provide a consistent structure across pages so students can compare books easily.

 Scope: